New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Preliminaries

 \subsection{Decoding Process of Spinal Codes}

-For Spinal codes, the optimal decoding algorithm is the maximum likelihood (ML) decoding.
-In the ML decoding, the decoder adopts the shared knowledge of the same hash function, the same initial state value $s_{0}$ and the same RNG to replay the coding process over the set of received symbols.
-In other words, the decoder aims to find the best matching sequence $\hat{M} \in {\left\{ {0,1} \right\}^n}$ whose encoded vector $ \textbf{x}(\hat M)$ is closest to the received vector $\textbf{y}$ in Euclidean distance.
-The ML rule can be expressed as:
+For Spinal codes over the AWGN channel, the optimal decoding algorithm is maximum likelihood (ML) decoding.
+In ML decoding, the decoder adopts the shared knowledge of the same hash function, the same initial spine value $s_{0}$ and the same RNG to replay the coding process over the set of received symbols.
+By adopting the shared knowledge, the decoder aims to find the best matching sequence $\hat{M} \in {\left\{ {0,1} \right\}^n}$ whose coded vector $ \textbf{x}(\hat M)$ is closest to the received vector $\textbf{y}$ in Euclidean distance.

+For conventional pass-by-pass transmission scheme, let $L$ denote the number of transmitted passes for Spinal codes, the ML decoding rule can be expressed as:

-where $\hat M$ is the decoding result, $M'$ represents the candidate sequence and $l_{i}$ is the number of symbols generated from the $i^{th}$ spine value of the $n$-bit message $M$.
+where $\hat M$ is the decoding result, $M'$ represents the candidate sequence.